RossTheDev/DoToday/README.md

 ## Use and Application:
 Created this as a basic work flow management tool.
-Push tasks to your employees, coworkers, etc I will eventually create a wiki page on how to setup the full workflow environment once its done.
+Push tasks to your employees, coworkers, etc or use it for personal use.

 ## Status + Roadmap
 Version: 0.12 (Mostly completed build.
 Only small new polishes and minor features to come ahead.)

-Features to come:
+Features:
 - Workflow features and other assorted tools
+- Universal and Crossplatform
+- Free to use, host, and edit.

 ## Installation
 Please follow the wiki [here.](https://github.com/RossTheDev/DoToday/wiki)